Learn Butterfly Names in English with Descriptions

 American Snout Butterfly

-Its yellow stripes identify this butterfly along the top and sides of its body.
-It also has a dark green color and has two black tubercles above its thorax.
+This butterfly is identified by its yellow stripes along the top and sides of its body.
+It also has a dark green color and two black tubercles above its thorax.

-We can find this butterfly in regions of North and South America.
-American Snout can camouflage themselves and keep themselves safe from predators.
+American snout butterflies are found in regions of North and South America.
+They can camouflage themselves to stay safe from predators.

 Red Admiral Butterfly